Learn How to Compare Two Columns in Excel

 IF Formula: =IF(A2=B2,”Match”,” ”)

-Consider the above example if you want the result as the following:
+Consider the above example if you want the result as follows:

 • “Different car brands” if the name of the brands do not match